A Pragmatic Look at Deep Imitation Learning: Background

 where $M$ and $N$ are the number of state-action pairs from $\pi^*$ and $\hat{\pi}$, respectively.

 Two disadvantages of GMMIL are that 1) the ``discriminator'' cannot learn relevant features, and 2) it has $O(MN)$ complexity.
-Random expert distillation (RED) \cite{wang2019random} solves these issues by building upon random network distillation (RND) \cite{burda2018exploration}.
+RED \citep{wang2019random} solves these issues by building upon random network distillation \citep[RND;][]{burda2018exploration}.
 In RND, a predictor network ${f_\phi: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}^K}$ is trained to minimise the mean squared error (MSE) against a fixed, randomly initialised network ${f_{\bar{\phi}}: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}^K}$.
 Empirically, the MSE indicates how out-of-distribution new data is.
-RED utilises a Gaussian function over the MSE, resulting in
+RED uses a Gaussian function over the MSE, resulting in